 We’re keeping a close eye on Elastic’s roadmap, hoping for native support that could simplify or even replace our custom setup.

 Data segregation in Elastic APM isn’t always straightforward, especially in complex multi-tenant environments.
-But with a small effort you can build secure and scalable solutions that meet your needs.
+But with a bit of effort you can build secure and scalable solutions that meet your needs.